Rickon Stark: Season 6

-Following Lord Greatjon Umber's death, Rickon and Osha are betrayed by Greatjon's heir Smalljon and handed over to the new Warden of the North, Ramsay Bolton, in order to secure an alliance with the Boltons against the wildlings Jon Snow has let through the Wall.
+Following Lord Greatjon Umber's death, Rickon and Osha are betrayed by Greatjon's heir, Smalljon, and handed over to the new Warden of the North, Ramsay Bolton, in order to secure an alliance with the Boltons against the wildlings Jon Snow has let through the Wall.
 To prove Rickon's identity, Smalljon kills Shaggydog and presents his head to Ramsay.
 Ramsay kills Osha, locks Rickon in the dungeons, and sends a letter to Jon at Castle Black demanding the return of Sansa Stark (his wife) and threatening to kill Rickon if Jon does not comply.
 In retaliation, Jon gathers an army of Stark loyalists and marches on Winterfell, now occupied by House Bolton.

-As the armies prepare for battle outside Winterfell, Ramsay brings out Rickon and orders him to run to Jon in one of his sadistic "games", shooting arrows at Rickon in order to lure Jon into the open.
+As the armies prepare for battle outside Winterfell, Ramsay brings out Rickon and orders him to run to Jon in one of his sadistic "games," shooting arrows at Rickon to lure Jon into the open.
 Jon charges out to save Rickon, but Rickon is shot through the heart and dies almost instantly.
 In the aftermath of the ensuing battle, Rickon's body is recovered, and Jon buries him in the crypt, alongside Ned's remains.

 Because many Northern noble houses were plotting against the Boltons in the books, the show's decision to have them betray Rickon led to fan theories that the direwolf head Smalljon Umber showed to Ramsay was fake and the Umbers would turn on the Boltons.
 Parkinson dispelled the rumours, confirming the direwolf head was intended to be real.
-Rickon's death scene referenced his first appearance in the series pilot, where he laughs at Bran's poor archery shot before handing off arrows to the archer and running to stand by the target.
+Rickon's death scene referenced his first appearance in the series pilot, in which he laughs at Bran's poor archery shot before handing off arrows to the archer and running to stand by the target.